starkware-libs/starknet-docs/docs/Blocks/transactions.md

 Where:

 - $$declare$$ is a constant prefix string, encoded in ASCII.
-- The placeholders zeros are used to align the hash computation for the different types of transactions.
-Here, they stand for the empty `call_data` and `entry_point_selector` that appear in other transaction types.
 - `class_hash` is the hash of the [contract class](../Contracts/contract-classes.md).
 Go [here](../Contracts/contract-hash.md) for details about how the hash is computed.
 - `chain_id` is a constant value that specifies the network to which this transaction is sent.
 See [Chain-Id](./transactions.md#chain-id).
 - $$h$$ is the [Pedersen](../Hashing/hash-functions.md#pedersen-hash) hash